 When using a liquid carpet shampoo in a machine cleaner, you should follow the formula’s instructions for dilution.
 Dispense the amount of shampoo required into the machine’s tank and follow the manufacturer’s directions for use.

 How do you use a dry shampoo?

-Using a dry carpet shampoo is a simple four step process.
+Using a dry carpet shampoo is a simple four-step process.
 First, vacuum the carpet to remove large debris.
 Second, sprinkle the product across the area to be cleaned and use a brush or comb to lightly work the product into carpet fibers.
 Third, allow the product to rest to absorb odor-causing bacteria.
-The specific wait time will vary according by product, but most formulas require 15 to 30 minutes to work effectively.
-Finally, use your household vacuum to suck up the dry shampoo and enjoy freshers, softer carpet under your feet.
+The specific wait time will vary by product, but most formulas require 15 to 30 minutes to work effectively.
+Finally, use your household vacuum to suck up the dry shampoo and enjoy fresher, softer carpet under your feet.

 How often should you shampoo your carpets?